Loop Capital Maintains Costco Wholesale (COST) Buy Recommendation

 What is the Fund Sentiment?

-There are 4099 funds or institutions reporting positions in Costco Wholesale.
-This is an increase of 15 owner(s) or 0.37% in the last quarter.
-Average portfolio weight of all funds dedicated to COST is 0.76%, an increase of 28.58%.
-Total shares owned by institutions increased in the last three months by 12.99% to 375,121K shares.
-The put/call ratio of COST is 1.16, indicating a bearish outlook.
+There are 4093 funds or institutions reporting positions in Costco Wholesale.
+This is an increase of 3 owner(s) or 0.07% in the last quarter.
+Average portfolio weight of all funds dedicated to COST is 0.76%, a decrease of 0.21%.
+Total shares owned by institutions increased in the last three months by 12.26% to 374,640K shares.
+The put/call ratio of COST is 0.98, indicating a bullish outlook.

 What are Other Shareholders Doing?